PhenphitchaPhs/Project-OR-Room/backend/README.md

 The surgery procedures migration creates the table for user-managed surgery types.
 Built-in surgery types remain protected in the application and are not editable or deletable.

 For databases where `migrate-surgery-procedures.sql` was already applied, run `migrate-surgery-procedure-logs.sql` once to enable the audit history.

+For an existing database, run `migrate-add-surgery-details.sql` once before deploying the backend that saves Surgery Details.
+This adds the `surgeryDetails` column required to retain and return the value.

 ```
 open http://localhost:3000